Publication Ethics

 • Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved

-APJCP policies in maintaining its high standard of ethics have many provisions that help editorial to establish the authorship requirement that was defined by COPE or ICMJE.
+APJCP policies in maintaining its high standard of ethics have many provisions that help editors establish the authorship requirement that was defined by COPE or ICMJE.
 For this, APJCP uses its editorial management system to validate the authorship of a manuscript submitted.
 APJCP’s initial engagement with authors is through its “Editorial Management System”.
-The system functionally deals with the corresponding author but informs other authors any changes or major steps that are taken in the process of submission, review, revision, editing and final steps of publication.
-The only means of communication with authors are by email.
-All listed authors are required to verify their contribution to a submitted manuscript by receiving an email that informs them of the submission and the nature of authorship of the manuscript (author list with the order that is registered in the our Editorial Managment System).
-The email clearly validates the contribution of listed authors in the manuscript.
-In a case that an author disputes the submitted manuscript or his contribution, the journal returns the manuscript to the corresponding author and ask to resubmit when the dispute is resolved.
+The system functionally deals with the corresponding author but informs other authors of any changes or major steps that are taken in the process of submission, review, revision, editing, and the final steps of publication.
+The only means of communication with authors is by email.
+All listed authors are required to verify their contribution to a submitted manuscript by receiving an email that informs them of the submission and the nature of authorship of the manuscript (author list with the order that is registered in our Editorial Management System).
+The email clearly validates the contribution of the listed authors in the manuscript.
+In a case where an author disputes the submitted manuscript or their contribution, the journal returns the manuscript to the corresponding author and asks to resubmit when the dispute is resolved.
 Any authorship dispute, after the initial step, is managed as the COPE recommends.
-Authors that may need information on authorship right and responsibility and the way handle disputes are referred to the COPE publication on how to handle authorship dispute that can be downloaded here. learn more about the role of authors and contributors in ICMJE ‘s web site at (http://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html).
+Authors who may need information on authorship rights and responsibility, and the way to handle disputes, are referred to the COPE publication on how to handle authorship disputes, which can be downloaded here. learn more about the role of authors and contributors in ICMJE ‘s web site at (http://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html).
 We expect that all authors listed in a manuscript will receive an email aknowledging thier authorship.
 The email is provided for the purpose of authorship validation.

 Protection of Human and Animal Subjects: The APJCP endorses the principles governing the protection of human subjects in research embodied in the Declaration of Helsinki and expects that all investigations and research involving human subjects have been performed in accordance with these principles.
 It is expected that all information regarding research involving humans has been approved by an Institutional Review Board.